 Developed by a team of historians and instructional designers at the University of West Florida, the Next Exit History app is as intuitive as it is authentic.
 Over the years, the team has worked with organizations across the country to connect the public to historic landscapes.
 With over 60,000 sites in the database, Next Exit History offers partners an opportunity to leverage their historic and cultural resources by connecting a worldwide network of sites.
 As a subscriber, you can brand your resources and edit your content at any time.
 Download the app on iTunes or Google Play and begin your journey today.

 Next Exit History is committed to building the most robust database of historical and cultural sites on the planet, promoting the historic and cultural sites of its partners, and attracting an immense user base through engaging digital applications and media.

 Alan Newell has more than 40 years of management experience historical consulting, site interpretation and project planning.
 In 1974, Mr. Newell founded Historical Research Associates, Inc. one of the nation’s premier private consulting firms focusing on history and archeology.
 Seeking to apply historical skills and analysis to a broad segment of the public, HRA has been a leader in developing new interpretive platforms and approaches to disseminating history.

-Ashley Roberts, App Relations & Marketing Manager
+Ashley Roberts, General Manager

 Tina Moore, Partner Relations